-Consignment allows a dealer to market and sell your item, for which you pay them commission.
-Consignment is common in the antique and collectables market, as it provides an opportunity to get your item(s) in front of the right audience, at proper market value.
+Consignment allows a dealer to market and sell your items, for which you pay them a commission.
+Consignment is common in the antique and collectables market, as it provides an opportunity to get your items in front of the right audience, at proper market value.

 Consignment can make selling antiques or collectables much easier.
 Antique dealers provide an online storefront, as well as research by an appraisal.
 Ultimately, consignment makes the process of selling your antiques and collectables much easier, while greatly increasing the likelihood of a sale that brings you the most value.

-Consignment is great choice if you have a small number of high value or highly sought-after items, to include collections.
+Consignment is a great choice if you have a small number of high value or highly sought-after items, including collections.
 Click here to find out more about putting your items up for consignment.